 Gain invaluable insight from veteran adopters on the things they have learned in working with APF and PARD over the years.
 These seasoned adopters will dish out advice and wisdom based on their long-experience as Adopt-A-Park leaders.

 Catching the rain from roofs and paved surfaces, and slowing down water flowing across the land with berms and swales, can help provide deep watering for trees, prevent erosion of trails, keep gardens greener and help our urban creeks.
-Watershed Protection Department staff will provide guiding principles for designing and maintaining rain harvesting systems and rain gardens.
-We’ll also cover the new Adopt A Meadow program.
+Staryn Wagner from the Watershed Protection Department will provide guiding principles for designing and maintaining rain harvesting systems and rain gardens.
 If enough of us become rain keepers, we can help improve the health of our watersheds!

 Top off the day with a key note address on the importance of advocating for your park and community.
 From gather ing support among your neighbors to speaking at full City Council Meetings we’ll cover advocacy techniques and principles to help you make the most of the upcoming city budget cycle.